EPOCHDevs/EpochMetadata/docs/flow/glossary.md

 # Glossary

-Technical terms and definitions used in EpochFlow documentation.
+Technical terms and definitions used in Epoch script documentation.

 ---